paradigmxyz/reth/crates/snapshot/README.md

 [`NippyJarCursor`](../../crates/storage/nippy-jar/src/cursor.rs#L12) Accessor of data in a `NippyJar` file.
 It enables queries either by row number (e.g., block number 1) or by a predefined key not part of the file (e.g., transaction hashes).
 If a file has multiple columns (e.g., `Tx | TxSender | Signature`), and one wishes to access only one of the column values, this can be accomplished by bitmasks. (e.g., for `TxSender`, the mask would be `0b010`).

 [`NippyJar`](../../crates/storage/nippy-jar/src/lib.rs#57) A create-only file format.
 No data can be appended after creation.
 It supports multiple columns, compression (e.g., Zstd (with and without dictionaries), lz4, uncompressed) and inclusion filters (e.g., cuckoo filter: `is hash X part of this dataset`).
-Snapshots are organized by block ranges. (e.g., `TransactionSnapshot_500_000.jar` contains a transaction per row for all transactions until block `500_000`).
+Snapshots are organized by block ranges. (e.g., `TransactionSnapshot_499_999.jar` contains a transaction per row for all transactions from block `0` to block `499_999`).
 For more check the struct documentation.